-Our article about how to choose the right colour scheme for your office interiors delves into this topic further and identifies which colours trigger particular moods.
-Once you have a better idea of the mood you can evoke, take a look at our office colour scheme inspirations article for some ideas.
+Our article about modern office colour schemes for your office interiors delves into this topic further and identifies which colours trigger particular moods.
+Once you have a better idea of the mood you can evoke, take a look at our office colour scheme ideas for some inspiration.

 8. Break Room

 Having a dedicated break room can do wonders for your office morale because sometimes employees need that down time away from their desk to connect with colleagues and prevent burnout.
 Taking a break also helps to get motivation and concentration back on track for the rest of the day.
-In fact, a recent study showed that over 85% of employees thought that taking regular breaks made them more productive.
+In fact, a recent study showed that over 85% of employees thought that taking regular breaks helped improve office productivity.

 Any good break room includes lunch tables, possibly some couches and something for your employees to enjoy and switch off for a while such as a TV or games.
 Consider asking for input from your staff when deciding what items to put in your break room.